Professionals

 If you have any questions about making graduations accessible, please reach out to us by visiting our Student Support Service homepage.

-Resources, guidance and training for professionals working with blind and partially sighted students in secondary, further and higher education.
+Discover a range of resources, guidance and training for professionals working with blind and partially sighted students in secondary, further and higher education.

-Learn how to make social events and activities accessible for blind and partially sighted students at university.
+Find out more about 'Getting Ready to Graduate: A Guide for Students'Learn how to make social events and activities accessible for blind and partially sighted students at university.

-Discover top tips, common misconceptions and insights into understanding what it is like to have vision/hearing impairment.
+Find out more about 'Making Social Events and Activities Accessible'Discover top tips, common misconceptions and insights into understanding what it is like to have vision/hearing impairment.

-Find out more about 'Understanding vision impairment and deafblindness'
+Find out more about 'Understanding Vision Impairment and Deafblindness'